-- 1. That an update on the tennis provision at Paddington Recreation Ground be sent to the Members of the Committee. - 2.
-That an update on any further expansion plans to Westminster Sports Centre and the reason why the table in paragraph 2.1 gives % of Westminster residents in Marshall Street, Little Venice and Moberly Sports Centres as N/A be sent to the Members of the Committee. - 3.
-That a briefing note on how people were selected for the Duke of Edinburgh awards scheme and who oversees it be sent to Members of the Committee.
+- 1. That an update on the tennis provision at Paddington Recreation Ground be sent to Committee Members. - 2.
+That an update on any further expansion plans to Westminster Sports Centre and the reason why the table in paragraph 2.1 of the report gives % of Westminster residents in Marshall Street, Little Venice and Moberly Sports Centres as N/A be sent to Committee Members. - 3.
+That a briefing note on how people were selected for the Duke of Edinburgh awards scheme and who oversees it be sent to Committee Members.

-6 CABINET MEMBER FOR CHILDREN AND YOUNG PEOPLE
+6. QUESTION AND ANSWER SESSION: CABINET MEMBER FOR CHILDREN AND YOUNG PEOPLE

-- 6.1 The Committee received an update from the Deputy Cabinet Member who responded to questions relating to: - the increase in Care Leavers engaged in Education, Employment or Training.

-- the tracking of 16-18 year olds whose education status is 'not known'. - the availability of funding, sufficient and flexible two year old places to meet demand from eligible families. - the new duty on social workers, teachers and healthcare professionals to report known cases of female genital mutilation (FGM) to the police. - the importance of identifying young carers to ensure they access the support available to them and engage in the young carer group activity sessions. - the benefits of one to one mentoring offered to young people leaving custody and those at risk of custody. - the Multi-Agency Sexual Exploitation (MASE) Panel and their focus on changing young people's attitudes and disrupting perpetrator's activities.
+- 6.1 The Committee received an update from the Cabinet Member who responded to questions relating to: - the increase in Care Leavers engaged in Education, Employment or Training. - the tracking of 16-18 year olds whose education status is 'not known'. - the availability of funding, sufficient and flexible two year old places to meet demand from eligible families. - the new duty on social workers, teachers and healthcare professionals to report known cases of female genital mutilation (FGM) to the police. - the importance of identifying young carers to ensure they access the support available to them and engage in the young carer group activity sessions. - the benefits of one to one mentoring offered to young people leaving custody and those at risk of custody. - the Multi-Agency Sexual Exploitation (MASE) Panel and their focus on changing young people's attitudes and disrupting perpetrator's activities.

-7 SCHOOL PERFORMANCE REPORT 2015
+7. SCHOOL PERFORMANCE REPORT FOR 2015